-Thank you for your interest in the Interactive Media Division.
+Thank you for your interest in the Interactive Media and Games Division.
 The only program of its kind tied to a cinematic arts school, it offers unprecedented opportunities for students to explore media convergence in an environment that leverages the natural advantages of its Los Angeles setting.
 Presenting a broad and deep curriculum, the division explores the methods and technologies that are shaping art and entertainment today, and provides leading edge research and a hotbed of ideas for future professional storytellers.

 The faculty admissions committee evaluates applications for originality, clarity, personal insight and artistic excellence.
 Considerable importance is placed on the Cinematic Arts personal statement, writing samples, portfolio list, creative work sample and letters of recommendation.

 There are no admission interviews but applicants may be contacted for more information or clarification of submitted materials.
 The committee ensures that all applicants are judged equitably by limiting evaluation to the items listed.
 Incomplete applications, or applications not submitted as requested, cannot be considered.
 Please check this page for information before contacting the program.
 Although we like talking with you, our office is small.
 To help us, please direct all Housing and Financial Aid questions to their respective departments.

 The following items must be submitted to be considered for admission to the Interactive Entertainment BA program.

 - SlideRoom Application

 - Cinematic Arts Supplemental Materials

 - Creative Work Sample

 - Official High School Transcripts